black-parrot-hdk/zynq-parrot/cosim/simple-example/README.md

-This directory contains a simple example of cosimulation of a host program (which would run in the Zynq PS system) communicating with an AXI-lite block that would run in the FPGA logic (aka PL=programmable logic).
+This directory contains a simple example of cosimulation of a host program (which would run in the Zynq PS system) communicating with an AXI-lite accelerator that would run in the FPGA logic (aka PL=programmable logic).

 It employs verilator, and a simple AXI-Lite Read and Write API